Robert burns image

 Readings of Burns Work

 As part of the programme there will normally be about four readings of Burns's work.
-Some artistes make a specialty of particular poems.
-Tam o' Shanter is always popular, (if not a bit of a marathon for the person who has to deliver it).
+Some artistes make a speciality of particular poems.
+Tam o' Shanter is always popular, (if not a bit taxing on the memory for the person who has to deliver it).
 Readings are often accompanied with appropriate theatrics and those invited to deliver the readings are often very skilled at what they do.
+Some of them even dress in costume for the reading.

 Vote of Thanks

 At the end of the evening someone will propose a vote of thanks to the artistes and speakers.
 This is an onerous task as the person nominated must spend the evening making notes of what everyone has done and trying to write a witty, 10 minute script about this.
-For this person it often means that no serious drinking can be done until the formal proceedings have ended!
+For this person it often means that no serious drinking can be done as he has to stay alert and listen to all that is said.

-The vote of thanks signals the end of the evenings formal proceedings but the celebrations often continue into the wee sma' hours of the morning.
+The vote of thanks signals the end of the evenings formal proceedings but the celebrations can continue into the wee sma' hours of the morning.

 Alexandria Burns Club - Record of Burns Suppers

-As of 2005 we will also be including short reports and some images from each of the suppers.
+From 2005 we have been including short reports and some images from each of the suppers.
 Click the highlighted venue for this.

 Date Venue Chairman Immortal Memory